noir-lang/noir/docs/docs/noir/standard_library/meta/function_def.md

 Mutates the function's return type to a new type.
 This is only valid on functions in the current crate which have not yet been resolved.
 This means any functions called at compile-time are invalid targets for this method.

+### set_return_visibility

+#include_code set_return_visibility noir_stdlib/src/meta/function_def.nr rust

+Mutates the function's return visibility to a new one that's parsed from the given `Quoted` value.
+This is only valid on functions in the current crate which have not yet been resolved.
+This means any functions called at compile-time are invalid targets for this method.